Quantum well laser: Origin of the concept of quantum wells

 double heterostructure is not only a waveguide for light waves, but simultaneously for electron waves.
 Henry was drawing upon the principles of quantum mechanics, according to which electrons behave both as particles and as waves.
 He perceived a complete analogy between the confinement of light by a waveguide and the confinement of electrons by the potential well that is formed from the difference in bandgaps in a double heterostructure.

 C.H.
 Henry realized that, just as there are discrete modes in which light travels within a waveguide, there should be discrete electron wavefunction modes in the potential well, each having a unique energy level.
 His estimate showed that if the active layer of the heterostructure is as thin as several tens of nanometers, the electron energy levels would be split apart by tens of milli-electron volts.
 This amount of energy level splitting is observable.
 The structure Henry analyzed is today called a "quantum well."

 Henry proceeded to calculate how this "quantization" (i.e., the existence of discrete electron wavefunctions and discrete electron energy levels) would alter the optical absorption properties (the absorption "edge") of these semiconductors.
 He realized that, instead of the optical absorption increasing smoothly as it does in ordinary semiconductors, the absorption of a thin heterostructure (when plotted versus photon energy) would appear as a series of steps.

-In addition to Henry's contributions, the quantum well (which is a type of double-heterostructure laser) was actually first proposed in 1963 by Herbert Kroemer in Proceedings of the IEEE and simultaneously (in 1963) in the U.S.S.R by Zh.
-I. Alferov and R.F.
-Kazarinov.
-Alferov and Kroemer shared a Nobel Prize in 2000 for their work in semiconductor heterostructures.
+The quantum well laser is a type of double-heterostructure laser that is based on a two-dimensional active medium.
+The first double-heterostructure laser (that was based on a bulk active medium) was actually proposed in 1963 by Herbert Kroemer and simultaneously (in 1963) by Zh.
+I. Alferov and R. F. Kazarinov in the U.S.S.R.
+Alferov and Kroemer shared a Nobel Prize in 2000 for their work on semiconductor heterostructures.